 Radiation-induced pulmonary fibrosis is typically seen between 6 and 12 months following completion of radiotherapy course and can continue to progress for up to 2 years 1.

-Ionizing irradiation promotes damage to lung epithelium releasing inflammatory mediators that attract inflammatory cells, which in turn secret profibrotic cytokines and chemokines thereby amplifying the inflammatory response.
-These profibrotic mediators stimulate fibroblasts to produce extracellular matrix proteins (e.g. collagen) resulting in the excess deposition of these material 6.
+Ionizing irradiation causes damage to lung epithelium releasing inflammatory mediators that attract inflammatory cells.
+These in turn secret profibrotic cytokines and chemokines, amplifying the inflammatory response.
+These profibrotic mediators stimulate fibroblasts to produce extracellular matrix proteins (e.g. collagen) resulting in the excess deposition of these materials 3.

-Although changes in the lung are usually confined to the irradiated field, changes in the remainder of the lung may also on occasion be seen 1.
+Although changes in the lung are usually confined to the irradiated field, changes in the remainder of the lung may also occasionally be seen 1.

-CT not only can better delineate parenchymal changes including volume loss and bronchiectasis but often demonstrates the change restricted to the irradiated field, in geographic distribution, rather than respecting anatomical boundaries (e.g. pleural fissures) 7.
-Changes include 1,3,5,7:
+CT can better delineate parenchymal changes including volume loss and bronchiectasis, and often demonstrates the change restricted to the distribution of the irradiated field, rather than respecting anatomical boundaries (e.g. pleural fissures) 2.
+Changes include 1,2,4,5:

 - volume loss